Tangled Evidence

 Tangled Evidence is a 1934 British mystery film directed by George A. Cooper and starring Sam Livesey, Joan Marion and Michael Hogan.
-It was made by Twickenham Studios and based on the eponymous 1924 novel by Rose Champion de Crespigny.
+It was written by H. Fowler Mear based on the1924 novel of the same title by Rose Champion de Crespigny, and was made by Twickenham Studios as a quote quickie.

 Plot

 A studious colonel is found stabbed dead in the library of his country house.
 As clues are discovered, suspicion falls on his nieces, chauffeur and librarian.
 A visiting Scotland Yard inspector eventually uncovers the real murderer and the motive for the killing.